giannicastillo/taskmgmt-reactjava-fullstack/projectnotes.md

 You can track if a user has logged in through session.
 Storing user in session allows you to access a session Storage object for the current origin.

 Data stored in localStorage has no expiration time.
 Data stored in sessionStorage gets cleared when the page session ends.

+The values that we are modifying are populated data  keys into values We are comparing against the login form that we made earlier

+We also had to define the value fo the object as well.

+Validations allow us to make sure that information is not submitted without fill all neccessary items on the form

+By making validation on Change and Blue (in Formik) false, the validation will only come up after user presses save